EgorNemchinov/SPbU-solutions/3st/README.md

 	BUBBLE SORT:
 		HEAP SUMMARY:
-	    	in use at exit: 0 bytes in 0 blocks total heap usage: 1,005 allocs, 1,005 frees, 50,932,904 bytes allocated
+        in use at exit: 0 bytes in 0 blocks total heap usage: 10,004 allocs, 10,004 frees, 502,951,468 bytes allocated

      	All heap blocks were freed -- no leaks are possible

-	QUICKSORT:
+	QUICK SORT:
 		HEAP SUMMARY:
-		   in use at exit: 0 bytes in 0 blocks total heap usage: 1,005 allocs, 1,005 frees, 50,933,200 bytes allocated
+     	in use at exit: 0 bytes in 0 blocks total heap usage: 10,004 allocs, 10,004 frees, 502,951,468 bytes allocated

  		All heap blocks were freed -- no leaks are possible